 10 Causes of Pain on Your Right Side

 Pain on your right side can occur for different reasons.
-These may be related to problems with your kidneys, appendix, or pancreas, but also it could be the result of bone problems with your ribs or hips.
-However, the first thing you should do is to visit a doctor for an examination to rule out any serious problems.
+Although some may not be serious, others may require immediate medical attention.
+Thus, it’s important to visit a doctor for an examination to rule out any serious problems.

 Possible causes of pain on your right side